cenotelie/cratery/README.md

 * `REGISTRY_EMAIL_SMTP_PASSWORD`: The password to connect to the SMTP host
 * `REGISTRY_EMAIL_SENDER`: The address to use a sender for mails
 * `REGISTRY_EMAIL_CC`: The address to always CC for mails

+### Worker nodes

+Documentation jobs do not have to be executed on the server, although this is the default setup.
+They can be delegated to worker nodes and the main server will act as the master.
+A worker node is just another instance of `cratery`, configured with a specific role.
+The role of a node is configured as follow:

+* `REGISTRY_NODE_ROLE`: By default, a node is in standalone mode, neither a master nor a worker.
+Documentation jobs are run on the node.
+For `cratery` instances that want to have worker nodes, the role must be set to `"master"`.
+Worker nodes in turn must have a role set to `"worker"`.
+* `REGISTRY_NODE_WORKER_TOKEN`: for both master and worker nodes, this variable must be set to the same value.
+This is the secret token that workers will use to connect to their master node.
+* `REGISTRY_NODE_WORKER_NAME`: for workers only, the user-friendly name of the worker.
+* `REGISTRY_NODE_MASTER_URI`:  for workers only, the web socket URI to the master, for example `wss://cargo.mycompany.com`.
+* `REGISTRY_NODE_WORKER_CAPABILITIES`: for workers only, a comma-separated list of capabilities provided by the worker.
+Crates can then be configured to require specific capabilities.
+For example the presence of `openssl` on the system.

 ## Contributing